Stability of a Nonlocal Traffic Flow Model for Connected Vehicles: Stability analysis

 \subsection{Further discussions on the main results}

-The present energy estimate requires the regularity assumption ({\bf A5}) on the solution.
+The energy estimate presented so far requires the regularity assumption ({\bf A5}) on the solution.
 A natural question is whether Theorem~\ref{thm:main} holds for the general weak solution.
 To deal with the weak solution, we consider the following viscous nonlocal LWR model:

-where $\epsilon>0$ is the viscosity parameter. \cite{colombo2019singular} studied \eqref{eq:viscous_nonlocal_lwr} on the real line and showed the solution wellposedness using a fixed-point theorem and $\mathbf{L}^\infty$ estimates.
+where $\epsilon>0$ is the viscosity parameter. \cite{colombo2019singular} studied \eqref{eq:viscous_nonlocal_lwr} on the real line and showed the solution well-posedness using a fixed-point theorem and $\mathbf{L}^\infty$ estimates.
 Based on similar arguments, one can show that \eqref{eq:viscous_nonlocal_lwr} admits a unique weak solution under the conditions in Theorem~\ref{thm:weak_solution}.
 Further, one can show that the weak solution is $\mathbf{C}^\infty$ smooth by a bootstrap argument.
-Then we can carry out the energy estimate on \eqref{eq:viscous_nonlocal_lwr} and obtain $E(t)\leq e^{-(\lambda+c\epsilon) t}E(0)$ where $c>0$ is a constant.
+Then we can carry out the energy estimate on \eqref{eq:viscous_nonlocal_lwr} and obtain $E(t)\leq e^{-2(\lambda+c\epsilon) t}E(0)$ where $c>0$ is a constant.
 Letting $\epsilon\to0$, it can be shown that the solution of \eqref{eq:viscous_nonlocal_lwr} converges to the solution of the original nonlocal LWR model \eqref{eq:nonlocal_lwr} weakly, using similar estimates in \cite{colombo2019singular}.
-As a corollary, we obtain $E(t)\leq e^{-\lambda t}E(0)$ since $E(t)$ is a lower semi-continuous functional of $\rho(\cdot,t)$.
+As a corollary, we obtain $E(t)\leq e^{-2\lambda t}E(0)$ since $E(t)$ is a lower semi-continuous functional of $\rho(\cdot,t)$.
 The conclusion of Theorem~\ref{thm:main} still holds.
 We only state the extended result, which is the same as Theorem~\ref{thm:main} without the assumption ({\bf A5}).
 The detailed proof is skipped.

 \begin{thm} Under the assumptions \textup{({\bf A1})-({\bf A4})}, let $\rho(x,t)$ be the weak solution of the nonlocal LWR model \eqref{eq:nonlocal_lwr}.
-Then there exists a constant $\lambda>0$ that only depends on $\delta$ and $w_\delta(\cdot)$, such that the estimate \eqref{eq:main} holds.
+Then there exists a constant $\lambda>0$ that only depends on $\delta$, $w_\delta(\cdot)$ and $\rho_{\mathrm{min}}$, such that the estimate \eqref{eq:main} holds.
 As a corollary, $\rho(\cdot,t)$ converges to $\bar{\rho}$, which is given by \eqref{eq:rho_bar}, in $\mathbf{L}^2\left([0,1]\right)$ as $t\to\infty$. \end{thm}